 Morris solved that problem with the Interrotron, an ingenious bit of camera-rig design:

 By shooting through a simple two-way mirror with a video monitor mounted under the camera lens, Morris can film his subject and make eye contact with him/her from the exact same angle.
 But that's only half of it.
 The real genius of the Interrotron is that it's a two-way street: the same mechanism gives the interviewee continuous eye contact with Morris, as well.
 No hiding behind a monitor while lobbing awkward questions for this director; Morris, who's known to interview people for literally dozens of hours, doesn't fake the intimacy you see on camera.
 It's the real outcome of an intensely human process — and the Interrotron's subtle design genius humanizes the filmmaking process enough to break down the subject's emotional barriers.

 Luckily, the basic idea is simple enough that any enterprising filmmaker could probably build her own if she really wanted to.
-And Hardie's illustrations should make that process even easier.
+And these technical illustrations (prepared by production designer and frequent Morris collaborator Steve Hardie) should make that process even easier.